JensLe97/tech_knowl_edge_connect/README.md

 ## iOS

-Each commit will trigger an XCode build in Xcode Cloud with the version number from `pubspec.yaml`.
+Each tag will trigger an XCode build in Xcode Cloud with the version number from `pubspec.yaml`.